Jazz Camp Clinicians

 Chris Merz (saxophone), Camp Director

 A highly sought-after clinician, Chris Merz has adjudicated at festivals in Iowa, Minnesota, Idaho, Colorado, Massachusetts, Connecticut and Virginia, and is the Director of Jazz Studies at UNI.
 As a writer, he has completed commissions for UMass Amherst, Amherst College, The Des Moines Big Band, Augustanna College, Waukee and Riverton (WY) high schools, among others.
 Current performance projects include Christopher's Very Happy.
-Band., Colossus Central, Alpha State Agents, and Erick Thompson's Fun Time Music Hour.
+Band., The Iowa Jazz Composers' Orchestra, Alpha State Agents, and Erick Thompson's Fun Time Music Hour.
 Merz founded the UNI Combo Camp in his first year at UNI, 2001.

 Anthony Williams (trombone)